askvortsov1/flarum-pwa/README.md

 ## TODO

-- Push Notifications Support (Android only due to PWA limitations)
 - Verify Support for subdirectory installations
 - Caching and expanded offline support
 - Support configuration of ALL webmanifest attributes, especially: